Enhancing conservation through data-driven decision-making across Congo Basin priority landscapes.

 The Congo Basin Impact Monitoring Programme focuses on five strategic axes to enhance conservation efforts

 The monitoring of field activities is essential to ensure achievements over time if all human and material resources are available to attain the expected results.
-It is important to check whether the results obtained reflect the initial expectations and to evaluate the corresponding level of success.
-It is therefore necessary to:

 A mastery of data collection techniques, data processing and reporting on key results is essential to ensure that program objectives are met.